Career Profile: Network Security Consultant

 Why Is Network Security Consultation a Job of Tomorrow?

 Network security consultants, who are responsible for preventing the leak of sensitive information from a company’s database, will be highly sought after.
-Employment opportunities for network security consultants are expected to grow 27 percent by 2016, according to CNN Money.
+Employment opportunities for network security consultants are expected to grow 27 percent, according to CNN Money.
 Network security consultants make an average salary of $99,700 annually.

 What Does a Network Security Consultant Do?